bmaltais/kohya_ss/README.md

 --interactive      : Run in interactive mode.
 --no-setup         : Skip the setup process.
 --public           : Run in public mode.
 --repair           : This runs the installation repair operations.
 These could take a few minutes to run.
---runpod           : Run in Runpod mode.
 --setup-only       : Only run the setup process, do not launch the application.
 --skip-space-check : Skip the disk space check.
+--torch-version    : Configure the major version of Torch.
 --update           : Run the update process.
 --verbose          : Increase the verbosity level.
 --listen           : Specify the GUI listen address.
 Default is '127.0.0.1'.